About the Program

 - Victoria General Hospital - Ann Megan Berg: 250-727-4334.

-- Biosafety Course Requirement - Biosafety is mandatory for all students in the MLT program to ensure compliance with the Human Pathogens and Toxins Act.
+Biosafety is mandatory for all students in the MLT program to ensure compliance with the Human Pathogens and Toxins Act.
 A biosafety course will be delivered online using Moodle.
 Students will be directed on deadlines and completion requirements during program specific orientation.
-If course requirements are not met, access to designated labs may be denied.
+If this requirement is not met, access to designated labs may be denied.

 - Length: 38 weeks - five days per week - actual hours per day will vary depending on site - hours of work may include early or late shifts and weekends.